 Edward Chiwawa was born in Guruve, northern Zimbabwe, in about 1916.
 He began sculpting in 1970; he was inspired and encouraged by his cousin Henry Munyaradzi, who was already an established artist at the nearby Tengenenge sculpture community.
 Henry is now the most famous and sought-after artist of the Shona sculpture movement.

 In the late 1970s, the war of independence forced the temporary closure of Tengenenge.
 Edward joined the National Gallery in Salisbury (now Harare) and sculpted there as a member for over 20 years.
-He now lives and works in Waterfalls, Harare.
+Later, he lived and worked in Chitungwiza and then in Waterfalls, Harare.

 Numerous international exhibitions and awards, including: